 The Trangia 27 plus gas burner is 100g heaver than the Primus Omnifuel in gas mode with the same 2 Snowpeak Multi-Compact Ti pots.
 This system tested at 11 minutes for a 1L boil using 18g of gas and weighs 1145g with a full gas canister for about 12 boil ups.
-So the Trangia has better fuel efficiency and a better windshield for that extra weight.
+So the Trangia 27 gives better fuel efficiency assisted by a more effective windshield for that extra weight.

 Stove Boil Test Result